SmartloopAI/tf_aws_eks_cluster/README.md

 ## tf_aws_eks_cluster

-The terraform plan is to create `eks` cluster, node-groups and boostrap cluster permssions and security groups
+The terraform plan is to create `eks` cluster, node-groups and bootstrap cluster permssions and security groups

 ## Inputs